CambriaSolutions/ADPQRFI-75001/artifacts/User Stories.md

 User Story #3
 -------------
-As a foster parent, I want to be able to communicate with my child’s case worker via private inbox, so that I can quickly escalate issues and/or collaboratively make informed decisions about the child(s) health and safety.
+As a foster parent, I want to be able to communicate with my child’s case worker via private inbox, so that I can quickly escalate issues and/or collaboratively make informed decisions about the child's/children's health and safety.

 Persona: Monica